ernestocanibano/CarND-PID-Control-Project-P4/writeup.md

 * **Proportional component Kp.**

-  Proportional controller only receive as input the current cross-track error (CTE).
+  Proportional controller only receives as input the current cross-track error (CTE).
   The ouput of the controller is the steering angle of the car to try to correcto the CTE.
   In this way the controller tries to keep the car in a reference trajectory.